HomeLatest NewsCyber SecurityIndia and Central Asian countries conclude cyber security exercise in New Delhi

 Register Now →

-According to the NSCS, the exercise focused on improving skills needed to detect and respond to cross-border cyber incidents that target critical infrastructure such as energy grids, financial systems and telecommunications networks.
+According to the NSCS, the exercise focused on improving skills needed to detect and respond to cross-border cyber incidents that critical infrastructure such as energy grids, financial systems and telecommunications networks.

 Participants were also exposed to simulated cyber attack environments and strategic decision-making drills to test institutional responses, communication protocols and incident escalation processes.